What Is a Milling Tool?

-The milling cutter has an important part of the milling machine.
-A milling tool is a rotating tool having one or more teeth for milling.
+The milling cutter plays an important role in the milling machine.
+It is a rotary tool with one or more teeth for milling.

-The milling cutter is mainly used for milling plane, step, groove, forming surface, cutting workpiece, etc.
+The milling cutter is primarily used for tasks such as milling flat surfaces, steps, grooves, forming shapes, and cutting workpieces.

-In a typical milling operation, the tool in the milling machine moves perpendicular to its own axis, so that it can remove excess material from the workpiece around the tool.
+In typical milling operations, the tool in the milling machine moves perpendicular to its own axis, thereby removing excess material from the workpiece around the tool.

 1. End mill:

 The end mill is a cutting tool that has teeth on both sides.
 This tool is versatile and can be used for a variety of drilling operations.
 The term “end mill” is commonly used for flat-bottomed tools.

 Unlike a drill bit, which only cuts in the axial direction, the end mill is capable of cutting in all directions.
 The end mill typically has one or more chip removal slots and is used for various milling operations.
 It is made of high-speed steel or a hardened material.